syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 #### Creating web API controller

- A Web API Controller has to be created which allows DropDownList directly to consume data from the Entity framework.
+ A Web API Controller has to be created, which allows the DropDownList to directly consume data from the Entity framework.

 ```csharp
 using EFDropDown.Shared.DataAccess;